Violin and Quartet

 It was acquired soon afterward by a young soloist, and was stolen in 2010 in London in a railway station cafe.
 It was retrieved undamaged a few months ago, but its owner could not have waited for so long.
 She now has another Stradivarius, which explains why her former instrument enters the market.

-I invite you to view the video shared by ITV where the violin is introduced by a manager of the auction house :
+Please watch the video shared by ITV where the violin is introduced by a manager of the auction house :

-1697 Molitor Stradivarius violin
+1697 the Molitor Violin

 2010 SOLD for $ 3.6M by Tarisio

-2012 SOLD 2.6 M$ including premium
+2012 SOLD for $ 2.6 M$ by Tarisio

 In the 1680s, the Stradivarius violins have the same features as those of Nicolo Amati.
 Customers love to hear music in large concert halls, and require to improve the sound.
 The Molitor, dated 1697, is already a wonderful violin.
 It was sold for $ 3.6 million by Tarisio in October 2010.

-On April 26 online, Tarisio sells a Stradivarius violin, little known and well preserved, manufactured around 1705, the Baron von der Leyen.
-The bidding will begin at $ 2M for this instrument of the period of maturity.
+On April 26, 2012, Tarisio sold for $ 2.6M a Stradivarius violin, little known and well preserved, manufactured around 1705, the Baron von der Leyen.
+Please watch the video shared on YouTube by Tarisio :

 1721 The Lady Blunt Violin